codingforeveryone/READMEs/JavaScript/regular-expressions-beginners-guide.md

 In order to group different bits of a regular expression together, but not remember them, non-capturing groups are used.
 The notation for non-capturing groups is `(?:x)`, where x is the the expression to be matched.

-Compare the following two regular expressions (without and with a non-capturing group used):
+Compare the following two regular expressions (without and with a non-capturing group):

 ```javascript
 var re1 = /foo{2}/g;                // equivalent to /fooo/g